enso-org/enso-archive/doc/design/engine/engine-services.md

 - **LSP Spec Completeness:** We should also support all LSP messages that are relevant to our language.
 Currently we only support a small subset thereof.

+## Protocol Message Specification - Project Picker
+This section exists to contain a specification of each of the messages that the project picker supports.
+This is in order to aid in the proper creation of clients, and to serve as an agreed-upon definition for the protocol between the IDE and Engine teams.

+> The actionables for this section are:
+>
+> - As we establish the _exact_ format for each of the messages supported by the
+>   services, record the details of each message here.

+### Project Management Operations
+The primary responsibility of the project pickers is to allow users to manage their projects.

+#### `project/open`

+#### `project/listRecent`

+#### `project/create`

+#### `project/delete`

+#### `project/listSample`

+### Language Server Management
+The project picker is

-## Protocol Message Specification
+## Protocol Message Specification - Language Server
-This section exists to contain a specification of each of the messages the protocol supports.
-This is in order to aid the proper creation of clients, and to serve as an agreed-upon definition for the protocol between the IDE team and the Engine team.
+This section exists to contain a specification of each of the messages that the language server supports.
+This is in order to aid in the proper creation of clients, and to serve as an agreed-upon definition for the protocol between the IDE and Engine teams.

 > The actionables for this section are:
 >